dolfly/nmdb/doc/guide.rst

   in it, and not by byte size.

 Backend database
-  The backend database engine can be selected at build time; QDBM_ is the default.
+  The backend database engine can be selected at run time via a command-line option.

   If for some reason (hardware failure, for instance) the database becomes corrupt, you should use your database utilities to fix it.
 It shouldn't